Latin: Verbs

-The six tenses of Latin are divided into two tense systems: the present system, which is made up of the present, imperfect and future tenses, and the perfect system, which is made up of the perfect, pluperfect and future perfect tenses.
-Each tense has a set of endings corresponding to the person, number, and voice of the subject.
+The six simple tenses of Latin are divided into two systems: the present system, which is made up of the present, imperfect and future forms, and the perfect system, which is made up of the perfect, pluperfect and future perfect forms.
+Each simple tense has a set of endings corresponding to the person, number, and voice of the subject.
 Subject (nominative) pronouns are generally omitted for the first (I, we) and second (you) persons except for emphasis.

 The table below displays the common inflected endings for the indicative mood in the active voice in all six tenses.
 For the future tense, the first listed endings are for the first and second conjugations, and the second listed endings are for the third and fourth conjugations: